How to Fix WooCommerce Products Not Showing on Shop Page: Quick Solutions

 Verify WooCommerce Page Settings

-For a new theme, double-check that the custom shop page is correctly configured to reflect changes.
-If the correct shop page is selected but still appears blank, further troubleshooting may be required.
+Double-check that the custom shop page is correctly configured to reflect changes for a new theme.
+Further troubleshooting may be required if the correct shop page is selected but still appears blank.

 Update Permalinks

-Updating permalinks is another important step in fixing product display issues on the WooCommerce shop page.
+Updating permalinks is another crucial step in fixing product display issues on the WooCommerce shop page.
 Permalinks determine the structure and access of internal URLs, directly affecting how WooCommerce products are displayed.

-New WooCommerce extensions can sometimes tamper with permalink settings, leading to display issues.
-Broken links or 404 errors are common symptoms of permalink issues that need to be addressed.
+New WooCommerce extensions can sometimes interfere with permalink settings, causing display issues.
+Broken links or 404 errors are common symptoms of permalink issues that must be addressed.

 Clear Cache